-The Fund's investment objective is nonfundamental.
-This means that the Fund's Board of Trustees (Board) may change the objective without obtaining shareholder approval.
-If the objective were changed, the Fund would notify shareholders at least 60 days before the change became effective.
+The Fund's investment objectives are nonfundamental.
+This means that the Fund's Board of Trustees (Board) may change the objectives without obtaining shareholder approval.
+If the objectives or the 80% policy were changed, the Fund would notify shareholders at least 60 days before the change became effective.

-The securities in which the Fund typically invests
+Other securities in which the Fund typically invests